A Statistical Framework to Identify Kinematically Outlying LMC Globular Clusters and Implications for the LMC's Dark

-As a consistency check of our PM dispersion calculations of the surrounding stars with Gaia DR3 data (section \ref{subsec:selection-radii}), we compare the data-derived RC dispersions with the red giant based dispersion model of V18.
+As a consistency check of our PM dispersion calculations of the field stars with Gaia DR3 data (section \ref{subsec:selection-radii}), we compare the data-derived RC dispersions with the red giant based dispersion model of V18.
 This comparison is shown in Figure \ref{fig:veldiff}.
 We also plot the PM difference (along with errors) between the GC and its surroundings for the entire sample of GCs utilized in this work.
 The mean RC PM dispersions calculated with Gaia DR3 data are systematically higher as compared to the red giant model based dispersion curve.
 Although, for $r > 2$ kpc, this discrepancy is within the $3-\sigma$ uncertainty of the data-derived dispersions.
 Note that the area over which we compute the RC PM dispersion (a circle of radius $\approx 0.15^\circ$) is larger than that used in V18 (a square of side $0.2^\circ$).
+Further, while the V18 kinematic model is tailored to the mean PM of the LMC disk sp, our selection criteria of all RC stars along the line-of-sight would also include stars that might be significantly above or below the main disk, driving up the observed dispersion.
 Hence, there is a higher physical spread of velocities in our selected regions as compared to the spatial bins used in V18, which can partly account for the differences in the two dispersions for $r > 2$ kpc.